mdsalem17/ai-notebooks/README.md

 ## Archive structure
 ```
 .
+├── Cycle_GAN                 - Converting Horses into Zebras and vice versa,
+implementing CycleGAN and its residual blocks.
+├── Evaluating_Unbiasing_GANs - Exploring two GAN Evaluation metrics and investigating
+the possible biases that a GAN might have.
 ├── MNIST_GANs                - Generating hand-written images of digits, exploring
 different kind of GANs and GAN techniques on MNIST dataset.
 ├── Pix2Pix                  - Converting aerial satellite imagery into map routes,